Java Game Development Resources

 The simplest tool, and one that many of you are familiar with, is to use asserts.
 An assert should be used whenever you make an assumption about your game state to verify that it is indeed the case.
 For example, suppose you assume that the player's health is greater than 0.
 Then you should add the line

 Other good things to assert are 'target != self' and 'level != null'.
 Note that the assert has a text message which it displays if the assert is not actually true.

 Java ignores asserts by defaults.
 In other words, it treats assert statements as comments and will not execute them.
 This is great for performance, but bad for error checking.
-If you want to enable asserts, you will have to make a change to your Eclipse settings.
+If you want to enable asserts, you will need to add -enableassertions to the VM options category in your Launch Configuration.
 This way you can turn asserts on and off to find bugs when you need to, but not hurt performance when you need it.

 Asserts have several limitations, however.
 The are a property of the JVM and so cannot be turned on and off by the game itself.
 In addition, they are all or nothing.
 You either enable all the asserts, or none of them.
 If you want a more fine tuned approach to defensive programming, you should use the GDX Logging framework.
 This is a way to create an error log that can be turned on or off, and has different levels of granularity than can be controlled.

 GDX Logging is not just for error detection.
 Sometimes is just for creating print statements to display the current state of the game.
 While you could do this with System.out, it is always better to use the logging framework.
 First of all, logging is cross-platform while System.out is not (what does System.out go to on an Android device?).
 Second of all, with your main loop running at 60 times a second, you are going to get a lot of print statements when you run a game; using tags is an excellent way of organizing your print statements so that they are easier to search.